 Individuals and Groups Travel to Cuba

-For decades Europeans and others have been travelling to Cuba to experience the culture and history that it has to offer to tourists.
-Only now, with America having allowed its citizens to enter the country, are individuals and groups poised to
+For decades Europeans and others have been traveling to Cuba to experience the culture and history that it has to offer to tourists.
+Recent legal travel for American citizens to enter Cuba has also become more doable for Americans as well.

 Let’s start where many people initially begin when thinking of Cuba–cigars.
 Cohiba and Monte Cristo are the most famous.
 Tobacco hailing from the Vinales valley fills cigar houses with rows and rows of people sitting at what looks like old school desks, hand-rolling cigars with the precision and expertise of a Ferrari maker.
 Because of the long hours and somewhat mundane repetitive process to cigar rolling, there is a tradition that someone sits at the head of the “class” and reads passages of literature to the group, to entertain the rollers and pass the time.
 It is an often unseen art form and one that both individual and groups on tour will thoroughly enjoy.